 If you are chosen for verification by the federal processor using the IRS Data Retrieval Option will serve as verification of tax information.
 In most cases, providing a completed and signed Verification Worksheet will then complete the student’s part in verification.
 If additional documentation or action is required in the verification process, you will be notified by the University of what is needed and how to submit it.

-If you do not use the IRS Data Retrieval Process, the only document that can be provided by the student to verify tax data is the IRS Transcript for 2013.
-A copy of the 2013 Federal 1040 Tax Return is not acceptable documentation.
+If you do not use the IRS Data Retrieval Process for the 2015-2016 FAFSA application, the only document that can be provided by the student to verify tax data is the IRS Transcript for 2014.
+A copy of the 2014 Federal 1040 Tax Return is not acceptable documentation.